Mickie Gee is a retired librarian and a grandmother. She knows a little bit about a lot of topics. Life experiences are

 What made my cupcakes fall?
 Well, I changed the temperature of the oven just before I put them in.
 I also switched from regular baking to convection baking.
 (I could not fit all the pans on one shelf of the oven.
 Turns out, those small changes were a big mistake.
 I take full responsibility.

 Reasons Cakes Fall & Mistakes to Avoid

 I remember that my grandmother used to tell me not to stomp on the floor in the kitchen or to slam doors when she had a cake in the oven.
 One time, I wanted to see what would happen if I did either of those things.
 I got a whooping!

 - Temperature: Cakes fall when they are cooked at a temperature that is too low, or too high.
 The oven should be preheated all the way before inserting the cake pan—that is the mistake that I made!

-- Subtle Differences in Air Pressure: Baking at altitude--not attitude.
-"As a general rule, you want to increase the liquid, decrease the sugar, and decrease the amount of baking powder included in a recipe.
-If your cakes fall frequently when you are baking at altitude, you may want to ask a local baker for tips," says The WiseGeek.
+- Subtle Differences in Air Pressure: Baking at altitude—not attitude.
+According to The WiseGeek, "As a general rule, you want to increase the liquid, decrease the sugar, and decrease the amount of baking powder included in a recipe.
+If your cakes fall frequently when you are baking at altitude, you may want to ask a local baker for tips."

 - Ingredients Used: One important thing you can do to prevent falling cakes is to use fresh ingredients.
 Also, using insufficient liquid, for example, or not enough oil.
 An excess of sugar or flour can also create problems with the batter which may lead to falling cake.
 So measure carefully!
-Do not "guestimate" if you want to make sure your cakes do not fall.
+Do not "guesstimate" if you want to make sure your cakes do not fall.

 - Cake Is Jostled as It Cools: Avoid slamming a door!